 Just like the management modes themselves, the process of migrating to each mode is unique.

-Fully Managed/Work Managed: As the name suggests, devices in this mode are under full IT control and support business use cases in which company-owned devices are used for business-only or single-use purposes.
+Fully Managed/Work Managed: As the name suggests, devices in this mode are under full IT control and support business use cases in which corporate-owned devices are used for business-only or single-use purposes.
 Note: This mode is sometimes also referred to as ‘Work Managed.’

 Typically, migration to Fully Managed/Work Managed mode requires a factory reset.
 A workflow can be used to reset the device through the Workspace ONE UEM console, then enrolled using Zero Touch or Knox Mobile Enrollment for Samsung devices.